Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 This is why I believe that the Transition will not be facilitated by the nanotechnologies, but by cyberorganic gadgetization of human nerve-endings.

 It will probably be about the synthesis of an experimenter’s personality and a machine, and in the course of the experiment, the human personality will enter the digital network environment while preserving its identity gaining access to all the knowledge the humanity has to offer and, more than that, obtaining the capability to generate any new knowledge that may be required.

 Two areas of research appear to be contenders to making this coming true – these are, most probably, the medical science and the military research.

-It appears likely that developments in the area of brain-computer interface by means of neuro-gadgetization of the body, on the one hand, and in the area of artificial intelligence on the other hand, will at some point generate the moment of Singularity through merging the human personality with the Artificial Intelligence.
-In very rough terms it can be imagined as synthesis of a man and net-connected machine.
+It appears likely that developments in the area of brain-computer interface by means of neuro-gadgetization of the body, on the one hand, and in the area of artificial intelligence, on the other hand, will at some point generate the moment of Singularity through merging the human personality with the Artificial Intelligence.
+In very rough terms it can be imagined as a synthesis of a machine connecting man and net.

 I cannot know how it will happen in technical terms.
 Let’s skip some details and make required allowances for all the wires to get properly wired and have this as yet sci-fi picture up and running.

 So, what we are looking at is the moment when a human personality – that of an individual, not of the entire mankind – is enabled to transfer, or basically copy itself from its own biological body into a different environment.